 Talk about writing motivation!
-When you incorporate Genius Hour or Passion Projects into your classroom, students love to write about things that they are interested in.
+When you incorporate Genius Hour or Passion Projects into your classroom, students love to write about things they are interested in.
 So what is Genius Hour?
-I have written about it last year under Passion Projects for my Wonder Wednesdays series.
 Genius Hour is a time that you have set up to allow children to explore their own passions.
 These are usually things that they don’t get to learn about in school because teachers have so much curriculum to get through.
 The beauty of Genius Hour though, is that often what students choose to work on and learn about has many spillover effects into the curriculum that is already being taught.
 Not only that, students practice their self-awareness and cooperation skills.
 Want to give it a try or learn more?
 Read on!

 Genius Hour is a way to have students get excited about learning and “dig deeper” using techniques taught by the teacher on wondering, observation, cooperative learning and using inquiry questions.

-What exactly does Genius Hour look like in the classroom?
+What Does Genius Hour Look Like in the Classroom?

 It is not quiet.